 Premature labor can lead to an early birth.
 But the good news is that doctors can do a lot to delay an early delivery.
-The longer your baby gets to grow inside you -- right up to your due date -- the less likely he or she is to have problems after birth.
+The longer your baby gets to grow inside you -- right up to your due date -- the less likely they are to have problems after birth.

-Lots of different things can increase your risk of premature labor.
+Lots of things can increase your risk of premature labor.
 Some of them are:

 - Not getting good prenatal care